Automatic Data Processing Inc at JPMorgan Global Technology, Med

 Tien-Tsin Huang - JPMorgan Chase & Co, Research Division - Senior Analyst

+Thanks, everybody, for joining for -- the opening session.
+My name is Tien-Tsin Huang.
+I follow the payments processing in the IT services sector at JPMorgan.
+I was really excited to have ADP kick off the tech conference for us.

+It's been a name that I follow.
+I was just telling Maria in the back, I've been following the name for a couple of decades.
+I've learned a ton following it.
+And I was getting ready for the session.
+I was looking back.
+I think there have been 7 CEOs at ADP.
+Is that...

-Carlos A. Rodriguez - Automatic Data Processing, Inc. - CEO & Director
+Maria Black - Automatic Data Processing, Inc. - President, CEO & DIrector

-Thanks for having us.
-It's great to see people -- human beings.

 Tien-Tsin Huang - JPMorgan Chase & Co, Research Division - Senior Analyst

-Automatic Data Processing Inc at JPMorgan Global Technology, Media & Communications Conference Transcript
+Automatic Data Processing Inc at JPMorgan Global Technology, Media and Communications Conference Transcript

 |Access to All Earning Calls and Stock Analysis